KeckObservatoryArchive/data-evaluation-and-processing/doc/quickstart.md

 ## Caveats to not running on a koa server:
     - You will not have access to the MET files used in the 'add' step.
 Weather keywords will be set to 'none'.
-    - The email report feature will only work if you are running.
+    - The email report feature will only work if you are running a mail server.
     - You will not be able to run the koaxfr step.